JetBrains/intellij-sdk-docs/topics/basics/getting_started/setting_up_environment.md

 ## Get IntelliJ IDEA CE Source Code

-Getting the IntelliJ IDEA CE source code is not a requirement for UI theme development as debugging the platform code while developing a UI theme is a rare situation.
+Getting the IntelliJ IDEA CE source code is not a requirement for theme development as debugging the platform code while developing a theme is a rare situation.
 In case you are developing a plugin extending IDE behavior, or you need to understand how some components work internally, having sources makes debugging much more straightforward.

 For detailed instructions on how to check out the code efficiently, refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of [IntelliJ IDEA Community Edition README file](%gh-ic%/README.md).